mattermost/mattermost-test-management/data/test-cases/plugins/github/subscriptions/Webhook_check.md

 ---
 # (Required) Ensure all values are filled up
-name: "An ephemeral post in the chat when the webhook is not found on the github side."
+name: "An ephemeral message chat when no webhook found in GitHub"
 status: Active
 priority: Normal
 folder: Subscriptions